lf-araujo/mighty_make/README.md

 # Mighty Make - Standardized Document Building

+**This is the first version towards inclusion in pandoc-scholar**

+-[ ] Make an output md file with citations added to the yaml header, so to facilitate sharing the document with coworkers

 Mighty make is a building system to large projects that uses pandoc.
 It can help producing from letters to entire thesis and books.

 To use it start with: